FREE CASE EVALUATION

 4. That you as the plaintiff have suffered damages

-A personal injury attorney works on a contingency fee basis.
+A Fort Worth Personal Injury Attorney works on a contingency fee basis.
 This means they are motivated to only take on credible cases they feel they can argue well in court, or achieve a fair settlement for, because they only get paid if you get paid.

 The best way to find out if you have a strong case is to talk to a personal injury lawyer as soon as you are feeling up to it.